PseudoDevs/IamGhost/FATAL6.md

-Last updated: 2024-04-02 13:01:10
+Last updated: 2024-04-02 13:03:13
-Random Quote: Everything that exists is in a manner the seed of that which will be. - Marcus Aurelius
+Random Quote: Mistakes are the usual bridge between inexperience and wisdom. - Phyllis Grissim-Theroux